shanekrusen/bescoth-norichach/_articles/sedati.md

 **In Bessus Noricon:**

-From the aformentioned evidence, a tentative outline for *Îuos Sedati* can here be set forth.
+From the aformentioned evidence, a tentative outline for *Īuos Sedati* can here be set forth.
 To begin, the day should be spent as a day of service, not of work.
 So an observer should abstain from attending work on *Îuos Sedati*.
 Instead, the better part of the day should be spent doing craftsmanship of some sort by the light of a candle.
-If possible, and celebrating with a group, the *Îuos* should be celebrated with a bonfire.
+If possible, and celebrating with a group, the *Īuos* should be celebrated with a bonfire.
 At the end of the day, an offering to *Sedatos* of fish and the product of the day's labor should be made.
 After the offering is completed, the day can be celebrated with *Sedatos* by joining in a traditional dinner of fish, perhaps clay-baked.\[9]

 **Dating:**

-Using a reconstruction of the Gaulish calendar based on the research of Helen McKay, a day for the *Îuos Sedati* can also here be selected.
+Using a reconstruction of the Gaulish calendar based on the research of Helen McKay, a day for the *Īuos Sedati* can also here be selected.
 To start, the traditional day of the Vulcanalia can be analysed.
 Vulcanalia was traditonally celebrated on August 23rd.\[10] Upon observing the alignment of this day with the Gaulish calendar, using the 1999 start year as suggested by Helen McKay, the date of August 23rd would fall somewher around the 5th day of Anagantios.
-Around this date, there are no particularly interesting notations on the Gaulish calendar.\[11] Chalceia, however, is traditionally celebrated on the last day of *Pyanepsion (Πυανεψιών)*\[12], a month in the Athenian lunisolar calendar which lines up with October/November.\[13] According to the Gaulish calendar, the corresponding month would be Cutios, the last day of which is part of an *Îuos* run.\[14] It is therefore proposed here that *Îuos Sedati* be celebrated on the last day of Cutios.
+Around this date, there are no particularly interesting notations on the Gaulish calendar.\[11] Chalceia, however, is traditionally celebrated on the last day of *Pyanepsion (Πυανεψιών)*\[12], a month in the Athenian lunisolar calendar which lines up with October/November.\[13] According to the Gaulish calendar, the corresponding month would be Cutios, the last day of which is part of an *Īuos* run.\[14] It is therefore proposed here that *Īuos Sedati* be celebrated on the last day of Cutios.

 **Sources**